pnp/cli-microsoft365/docs/manual/docs/cmd/spo/theme/theme-apply.md

 `--help`|output usage information
 `-n, --name <name>`|Name of the theme to apply
-`-u, --webUrl <webUrl>`|URL of the site to which the theme should be applied `-o, --output [output]`|Output type. `json|text`.
+`-u, --webUrl <webUrl>`|URL of the site to which the theme should be applied `--sharePointTheme`|Set to specify if the supplied theme name is an out of the box theme `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging